org-trello/org-trello/README-dev.md

 elnode.el         | Elnode utilities (common namespace between proxy.el and webadmin.el)
 proxy.el          | Proxy utilities - Namespace in charge of dealing with the trello requests webadmin.el       | Web admin front utilities.
-Namespace in charge of web admin interface server.el         | Main namespace that hides the webadmin and the proxy buffer.el         | Buffer manipulation functions input.el          | Text input functions controller.el     | Controller used by org-trello.el org-trello.el     | Main org-trello mode which defines interactive command and the mode to be used footer.el         | End of the org-trello packaging
+Namespace in charge of web admin interface server.el         | Main namespace that hides the webadmin and the proxy (start/stop functionality) buffer.el         | Buffer manipulation functions input.el          | Text input functions controller.el     | Controller used by org-trello.el org-trello.el     | org-trello minor mode definition which defines interactive commands and the mode footer.el         | End of the org-trello packaging

 ## Loading